The aims of teaching mathematics at St. Augustine’s Catholic Academy are to ensure that all pupils:

 Y6: Geometry, Statistics, 'The Golden Ratio', Problem Solving

 White Rose Home learning also offers some of the best work for Year 6.
-If your child is a particularly talented mathematician then they could dip into Year 7 materials too and really prepare themselves for High School!.
-Equally, if they have lost some confidence during this time away from school , they could look at materials from Year 4 or Year 5 to refresh some concepts too.
+If your child is a particularly talented mathematician then they could dip into Year 7 materials too and really prepare themselves for High School!
 All lessons come with a video clip to explain the math.

 The sites below are good for general number work.
-You may need to register, but there should be no charge.
+You may need to register and pay a small registration fee.
 Search by year group or age, as well as subject eg addition.

 The Maths Factor: https://www.themathsfactor.com/